 - The College collects a percentage of sales from the Bookstore through a contract with a third party vendor.
-Bookstore income decreased \$12 thousand, or 12.3%, for FY2017.
-This trend has been ongoing for several years due to a continued rise in competition from online retailers. - Auxiliary enterprises revenue decreased \$308 or 1.2% from FY2016.
-Calculator rentals were down slightly causing this decline. - Other operating revenue decreased \$13 thousand, or 6.0% from FY2016.
-The College had reduced parking ticket income in FY2017 and higher than typical miscellaneous revenue in FY2016. - Property taxes increased \$525 thousand, or 5.6% in total.
+Bookstore income decreased \$8 thousand, or 9.9%, for FY2018.
+This trend has been ongoing for several years due to a continued rise in competition from online retailers. - Auxiliary enterprises revenue decreased \$3 thousand or 13.9% from FY2017.
+Calculator rentals and vending commissions were both down, causing this decline. - Other operating revenue increased \$26 thousand, or 13.3% from FY2017.
+The College had increased facility rental income in FY2018 and higher than typical miscellaneous revenue as well. - Property taxes increased \$288 thousand, or 2.9% in total.
 Coconino Community College is allowed 2% primary levy growth each year, plus growth for new construction.
-The voter approved secondary levy funds the annual debt service requirements. - State appropriations decreased \$20 thousand, or 0.9% as a result of the formula change for a prior loss of FTSE. - Government grants decreased \$788 thousand, or 15.4%.
-As previously noted, this is due primarily to the drop in Pell awards.
-There was also a reduction in grant revenue from the Trade Adjustment Assistance Community College and Career Training (TAACCCT) grant, which ended March 31, 2016. - Coconino Community College receives workforce development funding from State sales taxes.
-This is based on a percentage of taxable sales and this revenue increased 4.0% or about \$18 thousand from FY2016. - Investment earnings increased \$8 thousand, or 4%, due to an increase in the average balance invested. - Other nonoperating revenue decreased \$15 thousand, or 5.0%, due to a decrease in payments in lieu of property taxes and increased government lease excise tax payments.
+The voter approved secondary levy funds the annual debt service requirements. - State appropriations decreased \$34 thousand, or 1.6% as a result of the formula for a prior loss of FTSE. - Government grants increased \$87 thousand, or 2.0%.
+As previously noted, this is partially due to new funding for the SBDC program, as well as an increase in funding for adult education.
+Pell awards also increased slightly. - Workforce development funding from State sales taxes increased \$29 thousand, or 6% from 2017 and is based on a percentage of taxable sales. - Investment earnings increased \$86 thousand, or 39.6%, due to an increase in the average balance invested. - Other nonoperating revenue decreased \$1 thousand, or 0.4%, due to a decrease in payments in lieu of property taxes

-Total operating expenses increased by \$1.1 million, or 5.5%, from fiscal year 2016 to fiscal year 2017.
-The primary reasons for the increase relate to year-end adjustments in FY2017 to record other post employment benefit costs and a FY2016 entry to eliminate a liability for sabbatical leave associated with the prior College President.
-There were also costs in FY2017 for the community education program and election expenses that did not occur in FY2016.
+Total operating expenses increased by \$1.3 million, or 6.3%, from fiscal year 2017 to fiscal year 2018.
+The primary reasons for the increase relate to adjustments in FY2018 to record other post employment benefit costs and compensation.
 The changes by expense classification are as follows: